-5S Tool Can Be Best Represented Using Companion By Minitab in Kaizen Option:- lead times.
+5S Tool Can Be Best Represented Using Companion By Minitab in Kaizen Option:-

+In industries and organizations that have adopted lean approaches, the 5S tool is used extensively.
+Its associated five pillars-sort, set in order, shine, standardize and sustain-are particularly useful for achieving sustainable development when addressing customer satisfaction through improved quality and productivity, lowered costs and reduced delivery lead times.
 Waste elimination projects using 5S offer immediate gains because they provide a natural starting point for continuous improvement and prepare the organization for its more in-depth lean journey.
 Despite the tool's usefulness, however, many organizations have found that they can implement the first three pillars, but struggle to institutionalize the final two.
 Research was conducted to identify key factors affecting successful implementation of all 5S pillars.
-ASQ members from four Midwestern states who were associated with automotive industry suppliers were invited to participate in the study.
+ASQ members from four Midwestern states who were associated with automotive industry suppliers were invited to participatein the study.
 This group represented not only a substantially sized industry, but also one that has used 5S tools for many years.